hurutta/mekur/README.md

 ### Installation Guide

+This package can be installed in any linux based distro.
 You may download the repo or clone the git in your pc.
 To clone it, open your terminal, use the command written below -
 <pre>
 git clone http://www.github.com/hurutta/mekur
 </pre>